studioLaCosaNostra/blog/source/_drafts/Hexo-Publish-posts-automatically-on-twitter.md

 After creating the post or after generating the page, you should see the new `twitter-db.json` file in the main directory.
 Any post status changes will now be saved in this file.

+## About twitter-db.json

+There are three fields in the database: `published`, `to-publish`, `to-destroy`.

+- `published` - contains posts that are already on twitter and each post has a tweetId.
+- `to-publish` - contains all new posts that have not yet appeared on Twitter.
+- `to-destroy` - contains posts that for some reason have been moved to a working version, or we changed the `twitterAutoPublish` in the page from true to false.

+**If you do not want a post to be sent to twitter, all you have to do is move it from `to-publish` to `published`.**

+**New statuses are sent to the twitter only after calling the command: `hexo deploy`, or after calling a custom command: `hexo twitter-publish`.**

 [hexo-twitter-auto-publish]: https://www.npmjs.com/package/hexo-twitter-auto-publish